 Most payment assistance programs are local, though there may be a few statewide ones too.
 Some of the places to check out for down payment assistance include:

 - City and county government programs: As a means to boost homeownership, many counties and cities offer down payment assistance programs for first-time homebuyers.
-The best place to start is an online search, but you can also speak to your loan officer to get more details about local DPA programs in your region.
+Check your municipality’s website for more, or speak to your loan officer to get more details about local DPA programs in your region.

 How to apply for down payment assistance